-Chapter 13 is known as the reorganization chapter of bankruptcy.
-In a nutshell, it takes all of the debts and puts them into a payment plan that goes between 3-5 years.
+Chapter 13 is known as the “reorganization” chapter of bankruptcy.
+In a nutshell, it takes all of your debts and puts them into a payment plan that lasts between 3-5 years.
 The plan is based mostly around what the filer can afford.
-If the debts are not paid in full by the end of the plan, the balance is usually discharged (except student loan, which seem to be able to survive a nuclear holocaust).
-Chapter 13 is a good option for secured debts (your mortgage or car loan) if they are behind and you want to keep them.
+If the debts are not paid in full by the end of the plan, the balance is usually discharged (except student loans, which seem to be able to survive a nuclear holocaust).
+Chapter 13 is a good option if you are behind on secured debts (your mortgage or car loan) and you want to keep them.

 Frequently Asked Questions:

 Debt relief is the set of options that are available to someone who is overwhelmed by their financial obligations.
 It helps you to get on track within your budget.
 As discussed above, there are a variety of options that might apply depending on circumstances, such as debt settlement, chapter 7 or chapter 13 bankruptcy, or a payment plan.